-Let you mind wander when you stand before the human creations that have stood tall and proud for centuries.
-Imagine all the things they have seen, all the curious 9-year-olds they see looking up at them in awe everyday.
-Think about how the people who left their marks so deeply on this world might never have imagined their names living on this long by this many people from all over the world.
+Let your mind wander when you stand before the human creations that have stood tall and proud for centuries.
+Imagine all the things they have seen, all the curious 9-year-olds they see looking up at them in awe every day.
+Think about how the people who left their marks so deeply in this world might never have imagined their names living on this long by this many people from all over the world.

 When you are done with that, breathe out the smell of history one last time and then head to New Town for a drink.
 Notice the random strangers on the train and imagine who is going the name that your great-great-grandchildren will remember years from now.
 Just drink in the energy into every pore of your being and remind yourself that your home is Earth.